Get The Top News In Search

 SEO doesn’t come with an instruction manual – it would be easier if it did.
 But for some things, we just don’t know all the rules about how they work, such as knowledge panels.
 We do sometimes get some hints from places like patents, and one that was granted at the start of this month added to some information I experienced about knowledge panels in the past.

 All knowledge panels may be contextual knowledge panels, depending upon context-based words that might accompany a query with an entity named in it.

-Between that experience and the patent, it made me think about other queries I could try to see what type of results I received.
+Between that experience and the patent, about other queries to see what results I received.

 First, a screenshot from the patent, showing two contextual knowledge panels in results on queries for “Ronnie Wood” and another for “Ronnie Wood the Rolling Stones”:

 If you search for my name, a knowledge panel appears for me:

 If you search for my name and add “Go Fish, [Bill Go Fish] ” what I have been calling a disambiguation panel shows instead of a contextual knowledge panel: